Ask questions about this school. Answers use aggregated data and are subject to error.

 I thought a lot about why I was a good candidate for the school.
 I prepared answers to difficult questions that I knew would be asked about weaknesses in my application.

-Applicants were positively impressed by the welcoming and friendly environment at the school, the professionalism and kindness of the staff and faculty, the new facilities, and the personal and low-stress interview process.
-Many applicants also appreciated the opportunities to engage with current students, the campus facilities, and the school's commitment to excellence and preparing students for success.
+Applicants were consistently impressed by the welcoming and friendly atmosphere of the school, the professionalism and kindness of the staff and faculty, the modern facilities, and the emphasis on personal interactions during the interview process.
+Many applicants also appreciated the school's location within a larger university campus and the opportunities for social engagement and academic excellence.

 Beautiful school, new facilities, impressive academics, friendly staff